Teichlab/tracer/README.md

 For example, if you wanted to run the test analysis, you should clone this GitHub repository, navigate to its main directory so you can see the `test_data` folder, and call the following (you need to specify the `-o test_data` so that the results get written to the volume you created, ensuring you can see them after the analysis is finished):

 	docker run -it --rm -v $PWD:/scratch -w /scratch teichlab/tracer test -o test_data

+If you wish to use `tracer build`, you will need to specify `--output_dir /scratch`, as otherwise the resulting resources will be saved in the default location of the container and subsequently get forgotten about when the build analysis completes, making them unuseable for any actual analyses you may want to perform.
+This will make the Docker container save the resulting resources in the volume you created, and you can use them for assemble/summarise by running the Dockerised TraCeR from the same directory as the one you used for the build and specifying `--resource_dir /scratch`.